11 Pages

 Introduction

-Get free written samples by our Top-Notch subject experts and Assignment Help Service team.
+Get free written samples from our Top-Notch subject experts and Assignment Help team.

 This essay deals with an approach that is based on thinking and actions regarding social and health services such as family planning, developing and focusing on the factors that their practices are enough to meet their objectives as well as aims.
-In a few words, According to the case study, Amaya is a 45 years old woman suffering from mixed dementia and hasn't enough ability to communicate properly.
-Moreover the patient, can pronounce a single word is “rain”, and that’s she needs an effective healthcare practitioner in order to provide a better healthcare service and also increase her response on getting a specific music.
-Due to her lack of self confidence, she has fear that people will discriminate against her, and due to this fear and self confidence, she became frustrated as well as aggressive.
+In a few words, according to the case study, Amaya is a 45-year-old woman suffering from mixed dementia and doesn't have enough ability to communicate properly.
+Moreover, the patient can pronounce a single word is “rain”, and that’s what she needs, an effective healthcare practitioner, in order to provide a better healthcare service and also increase her response to getting specific music.
+Due to her lack of self-confidence, she has a fear that people will discriminate against her, and due to this fear and lack of self-confidence, she became frustrated as well as aggressive.
 This study is based on case study 3 and also consists of several health care supporting theories and legislation by considering social prescribing, better conversation and health coaching.
-Amaya increase her response to a special music and the health workers unable to create this kind of environment.
+Amaya increases her response to special music, and the health workers are unable to create this kind of environment.

-Individual focused care isn't just to focus on individuals about what they need .
-Everything without a doubt revolves around considering individuals ' cravings , social conditions , values, family conditions as well as way of life .
-It is likewise vital to comprehend a singular 's methodology and attempt to consider what is happening from their sides to be well as to regard their sentiments and feelings .
+Individual-focused care isn't just about focusing on individuals about what they need.
+Everything without a doubt revolves around considering individuals ' cravings, social conditions, values, family conditions, as well as way of life.
+It is likewise vital to comprehend a singular's methodology and attempt to consider what is happening from their side as well as to regard their sentiments and feelings.
 Those can be effectively reflected by offering choices to patients and advancing great medical services rehearses.
-Personal centred care is not only to perform these activities but also to think about care and relationships professionals are serving.
-In the past, people were more likely to fit themselves within a specific routine and healthcare as well as social services.
-In order to be person centred to meet people's requirements and also seek to get proper and flexible plans to improve their personality (Reddy et.al.
+Personal centred care is not only about performing these activities but also about thinking about the care and relationships professionals are providing.
+In the past, people were more likely to fit themselves within a specific routine and healthcare as well and social services.
+To be person-centred to meet people's requirements and also seek to get proper and flexible plans to improve their personality (Reddy et.al.
 2020).
 This process will help the people to fulfil their family's needs as well as requirements in order to ensure their care.

-According to the case study, Amaya, a 45 years woman, diagnoses with mixed dementia, from Peckham.
-She unable to understand other’s activities, which preventing her to get engage with others.
-It is observed that, she give response in a particular music and due to this, the health workers didn’t provide this environment due to hospital policies.
-Moreover, the health workers didn’t have her case history and in-depth information which is also challenging matter for the doctors as well as health workers in order to provide her proper treatment instantly.
+According to the case study, Amaya, a 45-year-old woman, was diagnosed with mixed dementia by Peckham.
+She is unable to understand others’ activities, which prevents her from getting engaged with others.
+It is observed that she gives a response to a particular music, and due to this, the health workers didn’t provide this environment due to hospital policies.
+Moreover, the health workers didn’t have her case history and in-depth information, which is also a challenging matter for the doctors as well as health workers to provide her proper treatment instantly.

-This approach can be put between two people and where the unique individuals are bound to partake in the decision making of their families by keeping up with wellbeing and care.
-Because of the absence of organizations and their families assume a significant part in customary exercises.
-In general, there are three types of support they get from their seniors as they are unable to meet consumer's needs, social prescribing (referred to appendix 2)can be discussed as to when professionals are more likely to refer people as well as patients in order to support the community and to improve their health and wellbeing (Deng, 2021).
+This approach can be put between two people, and where the unique individuals are bound to partake in the decision making of their families by keeping up with wellbeing and care.
+Because of the absence of organisations and their families assume a significant part in customary practices.
+In general, there are three types of support they get from their seniors as they are unable to meet consumer's needs, social prescribing (referred to appendix 2)can be discussed as to when professionals are more likely to refer people as well as patients to support the community and to improve their health and wellbeing (Deng, 2021).
 Next is good communication.
 It is the approach to establish communication with other employees.
-In general, people are now more likely to share their information data, information for their study purpose.
+In general, people are now more likely to share their data, information for their study purposes.
 The last factor for this case study is health coaching is the application of skilful conversation, safely engaging the clients and encouraging the patients for behavioural change.
 This service is delivered through several corporate wellness programs.

-The three factors are chosen on the basis of strategic information as well as the provided case study of Amaya, who is suffering from mixed dementia of social prescribing, good communication and health coaching are discussed.
-The justification of three factors can be reflected as, the patient has a fear to prescribe themselves in front of public figures due to discrimination and criticism, which leads to her frustration.
-From the aspect of social prescribing is the approach to prepare to face any kind of discrimination and judgemental mentality.
-Therefore social prescribing will be the major approach to be presentable in front of other people.
-The next factors are health coaching and good communication in order to prepare a strategic framework to establish proper communication with the patient Amaya.
-It is more to be found that, health coaching is a self-esteemed approach to lead a healthy life.
-As the patient Amaya dealing with mixed dementia, it needs to be self-esteem to boost up the recovery approach throughout her treatment process.
+The three factors are chosen based on strategic information as well as the provided case study of Amaya, who is suffering from mixed dementia of social prescribing, good communication and health coaching are discussed.
+The justification of the three factors can be reflected as the patient has a fear of being prescribed in front of public figures due to discrimination and criticism, which leads to her frustration.
+From the aspect of social prescribing is the approach to prepare to face any kind of discrimination and judgmental mentality.
+Therefore, social prescribing will be the major approach to be presentable in front of other people.
+The next factors are health coaching and good communication in order to prepare a strategic framework to establish proper communication with the patient, Amaya.
+It is more to be found that health coaching is a self-esteem approach to leading a healthy life.
+As the patient Amaya is dealing with mixed dementia, she needs to boost her self-esteem to boost the recovery approach throughout her treatment process.

-According to the provided case study, the patient unable to communicate with other due to her mixed dementia, need special care which can be considered as person centered care with the factors of social prescribing and health coaching.
-Dementia is a critical disorder in which individual unable control their emotion, ability to think and remembering information (Darbre, 2021).
+According to the provided case study, the patient is unable to communicate with others due to her mixed dementia, and needs a special car, which can be considered person-centred care with the factors of social prescribing and health coaching.
+Dementia is a critical disorder in which individual are unable to control their emotion, their ability to think and remember information (Darbre, 2021).
 It has also been observed that they lose control of their emotions, which leads to a change of personality.
-As the patient can only use, only single "rain" as well as unable to communicate with others as well as she has a fear of socialisation due to discrimination and criticising, need social prescribing through person centred care.
+As the patient can only use only single "rain" as well as unable to communicate with others, as well as having a fear of socialisation due to discrimination and criticism, needs social prescribing through person-centred care.
 Although she is also frustrated and anxious due to her disorder.
-In this regard, she needs health coaching and motivational interviewing in order to bring her out.
+In this regard, she needs health coaching and motivational interviewing to bring her out.

-According to the case study, Amaya also feeling frustrated and disappointment due to her disorder, therefore she needs proper person centred care along with health coaching sessions to motivate her as well as to help her out from her frustration (Farahani et.al.
+According to the case study, Amaya also feels frustrated and disappointed due to her disorder, therefore, she needs proper person-centred care along with health coaching sessions to motivate her as well as to help her out from her frustration (Farahani et.al.
 2021).
-In order to enhance the activity of person centred care as well as legislation, there are several policies such as the health and social care act of 2012 to promote the healthcare engagement of each patient by implementing clinical commissions.
-Care act of 2014 influences local authorities to invite adults for their care and support planning as well as review.
-Both these legislation acts will help the patient to bring out her depression, frustration as well as to get person centred care from professionals.
-As for its strength, one government or an organisation can improve their healthcare system as well as improve the framework of person centred care \in order to effectively manage the patients.
-There isn't an effective weakness but recruiting adults can be expensive and need more budgets for their management.
+In order to enhance the activity of person-centred care as well as legislation, there are several policies, such as the Health and Social Care Act of 2012, to promote the healthcare engagement of each patient by implementing clinical commissions.
+The Care Act of 2014 influences local authorities to invite adults to their care and support planning as well as review.
+Both these legislative acts will help the patient to bring out her depression, frustration, as well as to get person-centred care from professionals.
+As for its strength, one government or an organisation can improve their healthcare system as well as improve the framework of person-centred care \ to effectively manage the patients.
+There isn't an effective weakness, but recruiting adults can be expensive and requires more budget for their management.
 Due to some barriers, the systematic framework.
-The barriers are staffing constraints, which reduce the staff engagement both in clinical and non clinical services (Harrison, 2020).
-It is observed that there are so many unable to fulfil the requirement due to implementation delay along with staff leave.
+The barriers are staffing constraints, which reduce the staff engagement both in clinical and non-clinical services (Harrison, 2020).
+It is observed that there are many unable to fulfil the requirement due to implementation delay, along with staff leave.

-The next barrier occurs due to the excessive workload of staff and lack of professional guidance in order to manage time.
-Some managers also outlined the inefficiency of management as well as the continuation of person centred care due to heavy work pressure.
+The next barrier occurs due to the excessive workload of staff and a lack of professional guidance in order to manage time.
+Some managers also outlined the inefficiency of management as well as the continuation of person-centred care due to heavy work pressure.
 In order to get positive outcomes, organisations have to recruit more human resources to distribute working pressure accordingly.

 Diagnoses